 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal ore deposits country — that is the host setting where tooeleite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal ore deposits country, the host setting where tooeleite typically forms.
 If you start seeing scorodite, arsenopyrite, jarosite in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates, earthy crusts, powdery coatings habit, so train your eye for that shape before scanning the outcrop.